History of Wynyard Park

 Dr Lang, the Presbyterian pioneer and controversialist, lived at Wynyard Square and was responsible for the erection of the Scots Church on its northern side.
 This statue was sculpted by Giovanni Fontana and erected in 1893.

-The ornate underground men’s lavatory with a domed glass roof was built in 1912 and is similar to others at Hyde Park, Taylor Square and Macquarie Place.
+The former ornate underground men’s lavatory with a domed glass roof was built in 1912 and is similar to others at Hyde Park, Taylor Square and Macquarie Place.
+It has been de-commissioned and is filled with sand.
+This material will allow for removal and re-use in the future.